Collapse of the Canadian Women's Hockey League: Reactions

 The news of the collapse sparked widespread shock among players and the hockey community.
 Sami Jo Small, one the league's original co-founders, stated that the news came out of nowhere to her and that, as a general manager, "during this entire season I was never asked once to bring in more money or spend less money.
 That's why the confusion — it was just such a blow and a shock when we could have been doing a lot of different things along the way."
 Canadian senator and Olympic committee director Marty Deacon called the collapse of the league "a tremendous loss."

 Multiple players expressed feelings that the collapse proved that it was time for players to be more outspoken and proactive in demanding support for women's hockey.
-CWHL Players' Association chair Liz Knox stated that "I think it's kind of opened our eyes to something that we always knew was there, and to seize the opportunity to really ask for more for our sport.
+CWHL Players' Association chair Liz Knox stated that: "I think it's kind of opened our eyes to something that we always knew was there, and to seize the opportunity to really ask for more for our sport.
 I see more often, women, especially female athletes, being told to be grateful for opportunity.
 And certainly we are, but at some point that line of being grateful has to be broken to ask for more or to demand for more...
 There's got to be better out there for us."
-Fran Rider, president of the Ontario Women's Hockey Association (OWHA) stated that the collapse "demonstrates the challenges female sports continue to face in attracting much needed and much deserved financial support."
-Former Canadian Olympian Caroline Ouellette stated that "I think one hundred per cent the players know they are the ones holding the power.
+Fran Rider, president of the Ontario Women's Hockey Association (OWHA), stated that the collapse "demonstrates the challenges female sports continue to face in attracting much needed and much deserved financial support."
+Former Canadian Olympian Caroline Ouellette stated, "I think one hundred per cent the players know they are the ones holding the power.
 They know the game is going to take the direction that they want it to take."